USAir Flight 5050: Accident sequence

-LaGuardia Airport.
+LaGuardia Airport, looking south.
 The airplane overran runway 31 and entered Bowery Bay, seen at the bottom of the photo.

 Flight 5050 was cleared for a departure from LaGuardia Airport's runway 31, a 7,000 ft runway which ends with an elevated deck overhanging Bowery Bay.

 As the first officer began the takeoff on runway 31, the airplane started to drift to the left.
 The captain attempted to correct that drift with the use of the nosewheel tiller.
 Moments later, they heard a "bang" and then a rumbling noise.
 The bang was most likely due to air escaping from the left nose tire as it was pulled off its wheel, damaged by the captain's improper use of the nosewheel steering tiller.
 The captain took over control from the first officer and aborted the takeoff, but he was unable to stop the plane before it ran off the end of the runway into Bowery Bay.

 The airplane collided with a wooden approach lighting stanchion as it went off the end of the overrun.
 The fuselage broke into three sections, with the forward section resting on part of the elevated light stanchion and the aft section partially submerged.
 All of the fuselage fractures were due to overstress.